hrzap/checkplease-doc/apiMulti.md

 ````
 The system processes the request as follows.

-First the system sets up the individual:
+First the system locates or creates the individual:
+- if externalRef is passed and there is an individual with matching externalRef, then use that individual
-- If no externalRef or guid is passed for the individual, AND there is not an existing individual within the realm with matching first name, last name and email, then a new individual is created
+- otherwise if there is an individual with matching first and last name and email then use that individual
+- otherwise create a new individual

-- otherwise the existing individual will be used (but not updated, since the data is under the control of the individual via CheckPlease).
+When an existing individual is used, their data will not be updated with any data in the API request, since once created, the individual is is control of their own data via the CheckPlease UI.

 Next the system sets up the bundle:
--  If a bundle was passed, that bundle is used.
-- Otherwise, if there is an existing bundle in ORDERED, I_DETAILS or BOUNCED or any I_% status, then that bundle is used.
-(In these statuses the individual still has a chance to edit their profile if the new check types require it and to provide consent).
+- if there is an existing bundle in ORDERED, I_DETAILS or BOUNCED or any I_% status, then that bundle is used.
+(In these statuses the individual still has a chance to give consent and update edit their profile).
-- Otherwise a new bundle is created.
+- otherwise create a new bundle

-Finally the system creates or updates the checks, for each one:
+Finally the system creates or updates the checks.
+For each check:
-- if externalRef was not passed, create a check
+- if externalRef was passed and there is an existing check, then update that check
-- otherwise find and update the matching check on the same bundle, or if none, create a check
+- otherwise create a check

-The API is transactional, so if there is any failure, the system remains unchanged (e.g. we won't have an individual created, but with no attached bundle).
+The API is transactional, so if there is any failure, the system remains unchanged (e.g. we won't end up with an individual but with no attached bundle, or a bundle with no checks).

 Once complete, the API response contains the same objects, but now with the server-assigned fields included for the check, it's bundle and for the individual:

-** can we remove GUIDs? **

 ````
 {
   "individual": {
-    "guid": "225f03a6-0e1e-6a2c-ab08-ba9461a091ff",
+    "externalRef": "uiy9824hjwer934",
     "firstName": "Fred",
     "lastName": "Flintstone",
     "email": "fred@flintstone.com",